Estimated reading time: 5 minutes

-Great customer service means being able to turn the other cheek, keep your cool, and understand people.
+Great customer service means turning the other cheek, keeping your cool, and understanding people.
 If you enjoy working with others and meeting the needs of those around you, then a customer service supervisor is right up your alley.

 Not only are you in charge of making sure your customer base is happy and treated well, but you are also training others on how to do the same.

 You manage your team of customer service providers and act as the go-between with management.
 Your role is also important in setting goals with management that keep customers happy.

 9. Civil Engineering